Child Friendly Justice ...

 This project will enable the Network to have an overview of the implementation of child friendly justice in European countries participating in the project (good practices and needs of professionals working with children in contact with the judicial system).
 It will also allow us to have an overview of good practices and needs of young people.
 Finally this project will bring an effective response to these needs and gaps.
 The whole project is based on a bottom-up approach.

-Thanks to these tools and to this project, professionals will effectively be aware of the child-friendly justice principles and of the way they can implement child-friendly justice, the way they can be trained or supported.
+Thanks to these tools and to this project, professionals will effectively be aware of child friendly justice principles and they effective implementation, as well as information on existing training and guidance.

 This document aims at raising awareness on child friendly approaches in migration-related procedures concerning unaccompanied and accompanied foreign children applying for international protection.
 It can be used as an advocacy tool for human and children’s rights organisations when addressing key stakeholders.
 It also includes informative material relevant to professionals in contact with children on the move (whether they are guardians, lawyers or professionals involved in international protection procedures), highlighting key elements ensuring that children on the move benefit from a justice system better adapted to their needs and requirements.